saucelabs/forwarder/docs/content/cli/forwarder_run.md

 (17 is aes128-cts-hmac-sha1-96, etc)

 Often having only one enctype in user configuration will work but can break at any time if hosts decide to negotiate something different than usual.
 For simplification you can restrict supported encryption types to 1-2 entries in krb5.conf file.
-Enctypes listed in diagnostics mode are sorted from most secure to least secure so in most cases first 2-3 positions are good enough to choose from and check if KDC server supports them.
+Enctypes listed in diagnostics mode are sorted from most secure to least secure so in most cases first 1-2 positions are good enough to choose from and check if KDC server supports them.
 When in doubt - contact your ActiveDirectory/Kerberos administrator.

+### Testing

+There is a docker-compose file in /docs/content/config/kerberos path with predefined Squid configuration files that allows you to run Squid proxy requiring Kerberos authentication (assuming you have Kerberos KDC installed and configured with proper service SPN).
+It will allow you to test Kerberos authentication for upstream proxy.